-Spectrum Navigator is a GPS app aimed at improving the lives of the disabled and autistic community through visually-oriented navigation.
+Spectrum Navigator is a GPS app aimed at improving the lives of the autistic community through visually-oriented navigation.
 Navigating by landmark is a more intuitive process than the traditional methods of text, number, and diagram-based alternatives.

-Navigating can be a challenge for anyone, but it can be especially difficult for those in the disabled and autistic community.
+Navigating can be a challenge for anyone, but it can be especially difficult for those in the autistic community.
 Unfamiliar territory and non-intuitive navigation tools can be a stressful combination.
 Research has shown that visual supports work well as a way to communicate with children and adults on the autism spectrum.
 That’s where Spectrum Navigator can help!

 Spectrum Navigator is a GPS app that pulls Google Street View images off a calculated route and then uses Clarifai’s image recognition API to identify specific landmarks associated with waypoints.
 It then uses this data to present a more human-centric and visually-oriented means of navigation.